fabric8io/forge-rest-service/ReadMe.md

 #### List the Camel components on a project

-Try this if youi're running the REST service as above:
+Try this if you are running the REST service as described above:

     curl -H "Content-Type: application/json" -d '{"resource":"../examples/example-camel-cdi"}' http://localhost:8588/api/forge/commands/project-camel-component-list

 ### Modules